sigmaister/copy_CollapsOS/apps/basic/README.md

 The biggest challenge here is to extract code from zasm, adapt it to fit BASIC, not break anything, and have the wisdom to see when copy/pasting is a better idea.

+## Design goal

+The reason for including a BASIC dialect in Collapse OS is to supply some form of system administration swiss knife. zasm, ed and the shell can do theoretically anything, but some tasks (which are difficult to predict) can possibly be overly tedious.
+One can think, for example, about hardware debugging.
+Poking and peeking around when not sure what we're looking for can be a lot more effective with the help of variables, conditions and for-loops in an interpreter.

+Because the goal is not to provide a foundation for complex programs, I'm planning on intentionally crippling this BASIC dialect for the sake of simplicity.